RockefellerArchiveCenter/project_electron/transfer/bagit-specification.md

 ### Bag-Group-Identifier

-*   **Definition:** Reserved field specified by the BagIt specification.
-A unique identifier for the entire set of bags to which this bag belongs.
+*   **Definition:** A unique identifier for the entire set of bags to which this bag belongs.
-*   **Purpose:** Provide an identifier to logically group multi-bag transfers together.
+*   **Purpose:** Provide an identifier to logically group multi-bag transfers.
 *   **Data type:** String
 *   **Obligation:** Optional
 *   **Repeatability:** No